sharath29/CO367-Distributed-Computing-Assignment/README.md

 ## Comparison and logs

+We have created cluster containing 10 nodes of each serfnode and cluster nodes.
+Analysing the cpu utilisation of the serfnode cluster with consulnode cluster.
 <p align="center">
   <img width="480" height="400" src="images/cpu-utilization.jpeg"><br>
   <a align="center"> CPU Utilization</a>
 </p>

+Analysing the total time elapsed for creating a cluster containing 10 nodes for both serfnode and consul node.
 <p align="center">
   <img width="480" height="400" src="images/time-setup.jpeg"><br>
   <a align="center"> Time Ellapsed</a>